YosysHQ/yosys/README.md

 On FreeBSD system use gmake instead of make.
 To run tests use:
     % MAKE=gmake CC=cc gmake test

+On Cygwin:

-For Cygwin use the following command to install all prerequisites, or select these additional packages:
+Use the following command to install all prerequisites, or select these additional packages:

-	setup-x86_64.exe -q --packages=bison,flex,gcc-core,gcc-g++,git,libffi-devel,libreadline-devel,make,pkg-config,python3,tcl-devel,boost-build,zlib-devel,libiconv-devel
+	setup-x86_64.exe -q --packages=bison,flex,gcc-core,gcc-g++,git,libffi-devel,libreadline-devel,make,pkg-config,python3,tcl-devel,boost-build,zlib-devel,libiconv-devel,clang,libclang-devel

 To configure the build system to use a specific compiler, use one of

 	$ make config-clang
 	$ make config-gcc

-When using `clang` you may need to remove the `-fPIC` term from the `CXXFLAGS` variable in the Makefile.
+When using `clang`, you may encounter an error involving `unsupported option -fPIC` and need to use the following command to build:

+	$ make ENABLE_FPIC=0

 For other compilers and build configurations it might be necessary to make some changes to the config section of the